Allied Arts Council

 In 2009 the administrative staff moved out of the Bowman and into the current administrative offices on 7th Street in downtown Lethbridge.
 In 2013, the programming staff moved out of the Bowman and into the newly built Casa community arts centre.
 This purpose built facility was part of the AAC’s Arts Re:Building Together Campaign, which included advocacy for the renovation of the Southern Alberta Art Gallery facility and a new performing arts centre.

-To this day, the Allied Arts Council works to advance and enhance the arts at all levels of government and brings support to Lethbridge’s incredibly vibrant arts community.
+The Allied Arts Council continues to work to advance and enhance the arts at all levels of government and brings support to Lethbridge’s incredibly vibrant arts community.

 The Allied Arts Council of Lethbridge provides leadership in advancing and enhancing the arts in Lethbridge.